jennaristila/jennaristila.github.io/en/1_news.md

 <br/>

+### Those who look back: Villa-Lobos, Shostakovich and Brahms

+Three entirely different composers' piano works that have been inspired by baroque.
+Each composer has been fascinated by the musical past in his own way.
+Come

+- __12.8__ at 6.30 pm __Hakavuori church__, Tolarintie 1, Helsinki
+- __3.9__ at 6 pm __Melartin Hall__, Sotilaspojankatu 1, Savonlinna
+- __13.9__ at 4 pm __Oulunkylä church__, Teinintie 10, Helsinki

+<br/>

 ### Start-up Opera

 Have you ever wanted to know how an opera is made from scratch?
 Ristilä and Itzam Zapata have founded the Start-up Opera group, who'se creating and performing a new operatic work.
-At the moment the group is working on the libretto.
 You can follow the group's progress from [startupopera.blogspot.fi](http://startupopera.blogspot.fi/).

-<br/>

-### Those who look back: Villa-Lobos, Shostakovich and Brahms

-Three entirely different composers who have been inspired by Baroque.
-Ristilä is currently rehearsing a solo concert program that she'll perform in August and September.
-Details about the locations and times will be updated during the Summer.

-- __12.8__ at 6.30 pm __Hakavuori church__, Tolarintie 1, Helsinki
-- __13.9__ at 4 pm __Oulunkylä church__, Teinintie 10, Helsinki

 <br/>